Meet Sarah Tacy

 I was 26.

-During those years, I was a psychology major and world religion minor, proposing a method for athletes that wove in western psychology with eastern methodology, to help teens with performance anxiety.
+During my chronic pain years, I was a psychology major and world religion minor, proposing a method for athletes that wove in western psychology with eastern methodology, to help teens with performance anxiety.

 After graduating I earned my 500hr yoga teacher certificate.
-Simultaneously I held a role as Director of Research and Development at an athletic performance center, studying the retraining and up-regulation of the nervous system and gait techniques.
+Simultaneously I held a role as Director of Research and Development at an athletic performance center, working 80hrs a week and studying the up-regulation of the nervous system patterns and habit formation.

 Psychology, anatomy, and physiology all gave me a sense of predictability and normalcy.
 Science was a language I understood, and people trusted.